cetusian/Airbnb-listing-feature-Amsterdam/README.md

 The app will show you the the listings that are less than 500 RON/night.
 (RON is my country's currency)

-Try the feature here: https://madalintat-aibnb-listing-feature-amestrdam-streamlit-app-5316a5.streamlit.app/
+Try the feature using Streamlit: https://madalintat-airbnb-listing-feature-amsterda-streamlit-app-e5nbsv.streamlit.app/

 This project was created as part of my participation in Python for Data Science by Samir Sen on CoRise.